Campus Resources

 The mission of CSP is to support, provide academic guidance for and retain undergraduate students from diverse populations.
 The Program offers academic advising, smaller-sized classes, tutoring and study groups, and financial aid counseling.
 These resources are limited to CSP students; however, students can apply to become a CSP affiliate to gain access to these resources.

-LSA’s Instructional Support Services provides learning environments for LSA faculty and students, facilitating instructional opportunities both in and out of the classroom.
-For more information about the support provided, or for questions, contact the office at 734.615.0100 or email them at [email protected].
+Information and Technology Services provides technology and communications services in support of UM-Ann Arbor’s academic and research needs.
+For more information about the support provided, or for questions, contact the office at 734.764.HELP (4357) or email them at [email protected].

 Language Resource Center